BluHunt/Result-Analysis-Application/README.md

 - [Charts library](https://github.com/PhilJay/MPAndroidChart) - Used for creating graphical charts in the app.
 - [Material Design Icons](https://materialdesignicons.com/) - Used for icons in the app.

-# Sorry if i miss any acknowledgements and let me know
+#### Please let me know if I missed any acknowledgements, and I will be happy to update them accordingly.

 ## Contact